 Each month different members from the various Action Groups will meet online to feedback on activities and projects from their local groups.
 Liz Phillips, from the D@W Los Angeles Group, currently coordinates these meetings and other activities for all the Action Groups.

 The Melbourne Action Group was established in February 2017.
 We are a small group of dedicated and passionate supporters of worker-owned collectives.
-The group is open to anyone interested in building and growing this movement for economic democracy and justice.
-Our current members are from diverse backgrounds and involved in various community and political action groups, but all interested in creating awareness and promoting worker-owned cooperatives as a solution to our current system.
+The group operates as an informal study group open to anyone interested in building and growing this movement for economic democracy and justice.

 Action Group Meetings

-Democracy@Work also has an online meeting and collaboration space on Loomio for member participation in decision-making for the Action Group that you’re welcome to join.
+We primarily connect online with each other to share, discuss and collaborate on projects and activities.
+We use an online meeting and collaboration space on Loomio for member participation in decision-making for the Melbourne Group that you’re welcome to join.

 We look forward to hearing from you and sharing your ideas at D@W Melbourne.